Alexdonezwell/PREFAIR-TVCG/README.md

 ### Deploy with npm

+For computers that are using Mac M1/M2 chips, please use npm package manager to deploy the PreFair system on your local machine.
+You can install node.js and npm from https://docs.npmjs.com/downloading-and-installing-node-js-and-npm.
+Please note that the dependent Python libraries are listed in the api/requirement.txt.

+Install and run web server:
 ```
 npm install
 npm start
 ```

-Install and run api server:
+Install and run the Python api server:
 ```
 cd api
 python api